HealthScreening/HealthScreeningBot/guides/server_rules.md

 - Do not spam the reaction roles.

 **Use Commands in Correct Places**: Use commands inside the trial zone only, unless you want support with the bot.
 In the case that your screening is not working correctly, please contact the moderators.

+__**Do Not Send Invites Without Mod/Admin Approval**__

+Sending an invite to a server without a mod or admin first will not work.
+All invites will be deleted and warnings will be issued.
+If you have a legitimate reason to send an invite, a mod or admin will vet your request and then send it on your behalf.